Arsslensoft/war-card-game/README.md

 * More Unit Tests and Integration Tests.
 * Exception handling.
 * Abstract the game manager make it easily substitutable.
+* Make string values a const, use a constants class.

 # Explaining Libraries
 The project is composed of 2 libraries: